adbancroft/avr-fast-div/readme.md

 # avr-fast-div: optimized integer division for avr-gcc
-*Up to* 40% improvement in division speed on AVR hardware.
+Division is a relatively slow operation on all platforms, compared to addition, subrtraction & multiplication.
+This library provides *up to* 40% improvement in run time division speed on AVR hardware.

 Exact speedup varies depending on data types & number ranges - see below.
 ## Summary